The4thGoose/Dell-5547-Opencore/README.md

 - i5-4210u (2c/4t)
 - 16GB Memory (1600 Mhz, A-Tech)
 - Kingston 240GB SSD
+- I'm running Big Sur, but this should also work with Catalina
+  - I haven't tested Monterey yet, but I will update this if it works

 ## What works
 | Feature | Status | Notes |